RichardCochrane/leaderboard/README.md

 The script can be run in interactive mode as follows:
 `mvn exec:java -Dexec.mainClass="com.leaderboard.Main"`

 ### Automated Tests

-Run the automated tests with:
-`mvn test`
+Run `mvn test` to run the test suite.